 Two major methods could process raw Panax Ginseng.
 First, it can be sun-dried to form white Ginseng or steamed to form red Ginseng.

-Panax Ginseng has many pharmacological activities, including the anti-inflammatory activity of pulmonary function and erectile dysfunction, improvement of cognition in patients with Alzheimer's disease, and cancer prevention.
+Panax Ginseng has many pharmacological activities, including the anti-inflammatory activity of pulmonary function, erectile dysfunction, and improvement of cognition in patients with Alzheimer's disease.

 Panax Ginseng Benefits